Bioconductor/BBS/README.md

     a4#mac.binary.el-capitan#propagate: UNNEEDED, same version exists in internal repository a4Base#source#propagate: UNNEEDED, same version exists in internal repository

+##### BBS-make-OUTGOING.py

+This script performs stage6b:

+* stage6b: [Linux only] Copy build products to OUTGOING folder for later transfer to the website by *biocpush*.

 ##### BBS-report.py

-This script performs STAGE8:
+This script performs stage6c:

-* STAGE8: [Linux only] Generate and publish HTML report to the website.
+* stage6c: [Linux only] Generate and publish HTML report to the website.

 The crontab contains essentially the same entries for the